How vital are kid’s non-toxic dinnerware alternatives? Consider this…

-However, we’re focusing on the safest non-toxic dinnerware possible, so let’s avoid melamine plates because heating foods in this material is not ideal.
+But, we’re focusing on the safest non-toxic dinnerware possible.
+So, let’s duck kid’s melamine plates due to the heating troubles.

-Make sure your child’s lunch gear is free of lead and PVC, as well as BPA’s.
+Make sure your child’s lunch gear has no lead, PVC, or BPA’s.

 - Avoid plastic #3 (PCS), #6 (Polystyrene), and #7 (Miscellaneous).

 - Do not store acidic foods in plastic.
-This will enhance leaching.
+Acids fast-forward leaching.

-- Do not use scratched, badly worn, or cloudy plastics for your food and beverages.
+- Do not use scratched, worn-out, or cloudy plastics for your food and beverages.

-- Hand-wash plastics to avoid wear and tear, without coarsely textured sponges or steel wool.
+- Hand-wash plastics to avoid wear and tear, without scratchy sponges or steel wool.

-Again, these are just best practices IF you need to use plastic.
+Again, follow these best practices IF you need to use plastic.

-Not only safer, but most of these will last much longer – saving you cash!
+Not only safer, but they’ll last longer and perform better – saving you cash and headache.

 Kid-Safe Dinnerware Materials

-When it comes to non-toxic dinnerware and, in particular, kid-safe dinnerware alternatives, we need it to fit certain criteria.
+We need non-toxic dinnerware and, in particular, kid-safe dinnerware to fit specific criteria.